 Overall, the film saddles with a dullish screenplay, misses may marks, and plays a game taking one-step at a time as the film progresses with each passing minute.
 In the end, just like a casino the house always wins, and in fact adds a human zombie to the mix, a decent looking caretaker but trustworthy perhaps to learn that in a sequel.

-This review was originally published on the now defunct Rogue Cinema in June 2014 with a view count of 860.
+This review was originally published on the now defunct Rogue Cinema in June 2014.

 TAGLINE: